 The great news is that I have learned that with exercise and a proper diet that consists of superfoods HBP can be lowered and without medication.

-This is certainly true for Secondary Hypertension; if you can identify and work on resolving the underline causes of your Secondary Hypertension causes, you will have a greater chance of lowering your blood pressure to normal readings.
+This is certainly true for Secondary Hypertension; if you can identify and work on resolving the underlying causes of your Secondary Hypertension causes, you will have a greater chance of lowering your blood pressure to normal readings.

 Just after 4 short months of my 5-step approach, my blood pressure went from the 160s/100s while using two HBP medications to the number you see below with now one HBP medication which I will soon be off.
 My readings are now consistently around 113/74.

 How to Lower HBP

 I have two goals when it comes to my HBP; one is a short-term goal and the other a long-term goal.
 My short-term goal is to lower my blood pressure levels to a consistently acceptable range.
 My long-term goal is to get off the HBP medication.

 I have learned that there are basically two ways to treat HBP, one is with medication and the other is a more preferable method which is with a lifestyle change.
 Since my long-term goal is to get off the meds, I am focused on a serious lifestyle change to accomplish both my short- and long-term goals.